DusanKasan/Knapsack/README.md

 ```

 #### get(mixed $key, bool $convertToCollection = false) : mixed|Collection
 Returns value at the key $key.
 If multiple values have this key, return first.
 If no value has this key, throw `ItemNotFound`.
-If $convertToCollection is true and the return value is a collection (array|Traversable) an instance of Collection will be returned.
+If $convertToCollection is true and the return value is an iterable an instance of Collection will be returned.
 ```php
 Collection::from([1, 3, 3, 2])->get(2); //3
 ```